This presentation originally appeared at our data-driven strategy workshop, Taking Flight.

 - And we do this a lot.
 We share billions of pieces of content each year.
 38% of content that’s shared online is either educational or informational.
 We don’t just share gossip and photos and memes (admittedly we do that a lot too - 62%).

-- The technology we’ve built and continue to build - which is called magpie - codifies this very human activity, makes it better, and makes it scale.
+- The technology we’ve built and continue to build - which is called content intelligence - codifies this very human activity, makes it better, and makes it scale.

 - I’m going to offer 4 perspectives on recommendations and just hope you find them intriguing.